swapnilpingale22/Flutter-Whatsapp-Status-Saver/README.md

 # Whatsapp Status Saver

-You can save and share Whatsapp Status Videos and Photos directly from this app 💙
+You can save and share Whatsapp Status Videos and Photos directly from this app.

-Made using Flutter⚡
+Made using Flutter❤️

 ### ⚡&ensp;Social Media